For Advisors & Brokers

 We finish schedules and consents, fund the deal, and transfer ownership.

-Focus: Day one communication, KPI baseline, cash-management rhythm, and quick wins in finance, sales/marketing, and operations.
+Starts day one post-close and runs for ~90 days.
+Focus: day-one communication, KPI baseline, cash-management rhythm, and quick wins in finance, sales/marketing, and operations.
 We keep management and augment where needed.

 One PDF that hits the thesis: what the company does, why it wins, size, margin profile, growth drivers, risks, and the ask.
 Include a simple data room index.